MartaDomanska/MartaDomanska/README.md

 🔭 I am currently working as a Web Developer with a growing passion for Cloud and Automation, focusing on optimizing infrastructure and improving deployment processes.<br />
 💻 I have experience in writing clean code and I’m expanding my expertise to work with cloud technologies.<br />
 <br /><br />
-📫 Feel free to connect with me or reach out via mweronika.domanska@gmail.com.<br />

 <br />
 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">